Fakruddin002/Wispr-Clone/README.md

 ## Key Features

--   **⚡ Fast & Accurate**: Powered by Deepgram's streaming API, so words appear as you speak.
+-   **Fast & Accurate**: Powered by Deepgram's streaming API, so words appear as you speak.
--   **🤫 Smart Silence**: Walks away when you do?
+-   **Smart Silence**: Walks away when you do?
 The app auto-stops recording after 10 seconds of silence.
--   **⌨️ Native Feel**: Toggle recording globally with `Spacebar` (when focused) or click the big mic button.
+-   **Native Feel**: Toggle recording globally with `Spacebar` (when focused) or click the big mic button.
--   **💎 Glassmorphism UI**: A sleek, modern interface that looks at home on your desktop.
+-   **Glassmorphism UI**: A sleek, modern interface that looks at home on your desktop.
--   **📋 Clipboard Ready**: One-click copy to get your text where it needs to go.
+-   **Clipboard Ready**: One-click copy to get your text where it needs to go.

-## Under the Hood 🛠️
+## Under the Hood

 I broke the code down into distinct layers to keep the `App.tsx` file clean and focused purely on UI.